Dr Rebecca Bramall

-With Dr Liam Stanley of the University of Sheffield, Rebecca recently led a collaborative project which explored alternative ways of reporting on and communicating about tax and public spending.
+With Dr Liam Stanley of the University of Sheffield, Rebecca led a collaborative project in 2018 which explored alternative ways of reporting on and communicating about tax and public spending.
 Communicating Tax was funded by the Economic and Social Research Council via the University of Sheffield Impact Accelerator Account.

 Previously Rebecca has researched the uses of the past in austerity culture.
 The Cultural Politics of Austerity (Palgrave Macmillan, 2013) examines austerity’s conflicted meanings, from ‘austerity chic’ and anti-austerity protest to economic and eco-austerity.
 This book was longlisted for the International Political Economy Group Book Prize (2014) and articles from this project appeared in Subjectivity, the Journal of European Popular Culture, and the Journal of Consumer Culture.
 She also edited a special issue of New Formations on the theme of austerity (2016).
 Book chapter contributions are published in British Cultural Memory and the Second World War (Bloomsbury, 2013) and Transitioning to a Post-Carbon Society: Degrowth, Austerity and Wellbeing (Palgrave Macmillan, 2016).
 More recently Rebecca wrote a chapter on nostalgia for the high street which was published in Imagined Economies, Real Fictions (Verlag, 2020).